Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

 \section{Problem Formulation and Main Results}

-In this section, we first present a potential outcome specification that captures an unknown general interference structure.
-Subsequently, we outline our main theoretical results, which provide the foundation for a practical algorithm to estimate causal effects.
-We also introduce an algorithm for estimating confidence intervals.
-Finally, we conclude this section by examining an application of Causal-MP in the context of the Bernoulli randomized design.
+In this section, we present an outcome specification that captures a general interference structure, followed by an informal description of our theoretical results\footnote{Rigorous statements are provided in \S \ref{sec:Tech_result}.}, which form the basis for a practical algorithm to estimate causal effects and an algorithm for estimating confidence intervals.
+Finally, we illustrate an application of Causal-MP in the context of the Bernoulli randomized design.